Optimal Quantum Purity Amplification: Construction of the optimal QPA protocol

 \subsection{Generic Input States}

-By studying $\rho^{\yd{\varsigma}}$ directly in the GT basis, we provide an alternative expression of the optimal fidelity, which appeared in Ref.~\cite{F16}[Equ.
-(4.67)]:
+By studying $\rho^{\yd{\varsigma}}$ directly in the GT basis (see \cref{subsubsec:Schur} for a reminder), we provide an alternative expression of the optimal fidelity, which appeared as Eq.~(4.67) in Ref.~\cite{F16}:

 For the first equality, we choose the basis states \( \ket{i} \) for \( i = 1, \dots, d \) as the eigenbasis of \( \rho \), corresponding to eigenvalues \( p_1, \dots, p_d \), without loss of generality.
 In this basis, \( \rho^{\yd{\varsigma}} \) is diagonal, with its values determined by the weights \( \#_1, \dots, \#_d \) (i.e., the number of times each number appears in the WT).
-For the second equality, we have explicitly expressed the CG coefficients in terms of the entries of the GT pattern.
+For the second equality, we have explicitly expressed the CG coefficients in terms of the entries of the GT pattern, $\wt{m_{i,j}}$.

 By the concentration of measure described in the last section, we can focus on the typical configuration $\yd{\varsigma^\circ}= [np_d, \dots, np_1]$.
 Moreover, we assume the spectra are non-degenerate.
 Although the fidelity is difficult to evaluate directly, we can analyze its asymptotic behavior order by order.
-To do this effectively, we first introduce an alternative parametrization of $\wt{m}$ with parameters $\{t_{ij}\}$ for $1\leq i<j \leq d$ via the recursive definition:
+To do this effectively, we first introduce an alternative parametrization of $\wt{m}$ with parameters $\{t_{i,j}\}$ for $1\leq i<j \leq d$ via the recursive definition:

-From this recursion, it immediately follows that: The GT pattern can be interpreted graphically as a sequence of nested YDs, each obtained by adding boxes to the previous one.
+To understand the parametrization graphically, we interpret GT pattern as a sequence of nested YDs, each obtained by adding boxes to the previous one.
 In the GT pattern, the \((d-j+1)\)-th row corresponds to the rows of the YD filled with \( j \), while the \((d-j+2)\)-th row corresponds to the rows of the YD filled with \( j-1 \).
 We define the \((i-1)\)-th row of the smaller YD to be longer than the \( i \)-th row of the larger YD by exactly \( t_{j-i+1, j} \) boxes.
-For the configuration parametrized by $t_{ij}$, the number of boxes filled with $k$ is given by: